NusretSalli/dtu_mlops_project/reports/README.md

 At first hydra was being thought of the way to run the experiments, but we went away from that and instead opted for weights and biases as our platform to document our experiments.
 The project have been shared with all group members which also make it easy to see who ran what and with what configuration.
 These result are then stored in our weights and biases.

+A link to the report in W&B, where we used our sweep.yaml file to find the optimal hyperparameters - the link to the report can be found here: <https://wandb.ai/s204654-danmarks-tekniske-universitet-dtu/mlops_project/reports/Results-from-training-the-model-using-sweep-yaml--VmlldzoxMTA0Mjg3MA>

 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**